TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_interface.md

 		- a simple for loop in main
 			- and an i index for get_viewed_cosmos

+- I believe for what we want just a single view is fine, like in Tiled
+	- Because we won't be editing prefabs for now

 ### Transformations

 - We can re-use (code of) currently implemented group behaviour for moving children along with the parent